hominid101/enron-fraud/README.md

 * select certain features
 * create some new features, and to
-* properl scaled the features.
+* properly scaled the features.

 This section describes the feature selection process.

 Even though we don't really know what causes a person to be a POI or not, Enron's tale of corporate greed is widely known.
-Hence we can intuitively include the key features associated with financial gain;
-e.g. salary, bonus, and exercised\_stock\_options.
+Hence we can intuitively include the key features associated with financial gain; e.g. salary, bonus, and exercised\_stock\_options.
 This intuition has also been validated during our outlier investigation, where we noted that people with extremely high salary and exercised\_stock\_options are often POIs.
 However for feature selction, we would like to follow an exhaustive, robust and scientific methodology devoid of any room for intuition.
 In particular, we want to arrive at the simplest, but no simpler, set of features as follows:

 1. add new features to expose hidden patterns (make it no simpler)
 2. select the best features by getting rid of stuff that does not help (make it as simple as possible)

 We start by adding new features to draw out as many patterns in the data as possible.
 From scatter plots we can see that often POIs themselves are the senders (resp. recipients) of the largest number of emails to (resp. from) other POIs.
 The only exception is Enron's previous CEO, LAVORATO JOHN J, who recieved the largest number of emails from POIs, but himself is not a POI.
 Therefore we add a new feature called "with\_poi" which adds the two features "from\_poi\_to\_this\_person", and "from\_this\_person\_to\_poi".
 This combined feature, which is expected to give a stronger discriminating power, improves the precision and recall metrics of the Decison Tree and the AdaBoost classifiers, even though it does not improve the performance of the KNN classifier that we eventually selected.
 Here is a table showing the effect of the new "with\_poi" feature on the precision and recall metrics of several different classifiers.

   <table class="answer">